-A mortgage broker acts as an intermediary between the borrower and the lending institution.
-The broker’s principal job is to find a bank or direct lender for the borrower’s home loan, which should include the best interest rate and terms for the borrower’s specific circumstances.
+A mortgage broker is a certified financial professional who acts as a middleman between the borrower and the lending institution.
+Mortgage brokers are responsible for finding a bank or mortgage lender that can provide a mortgage loan with the best interest rate and loan term based on the borrower’s circumstances.

-- The best mortgage brokers show you how to qualify for the lowest interest rate and save money.
+- Mortgage brokers offer assistance in qualifying for the lowest interest rate and saving money.

 - Mortgage brokers shop lenders to get the best mortgage for your specific circumstances, unlike banks and credit unions that can only provide their company’s loan products.

 - Mortgage brokers deal with the lender on your behalf.

 - Mortgage brokers help you apply for the mortgage and fill out all the necessary forms.

 - Mortgage brokers work with you throughout the loan process until closing, so they are typically more accessible to help you than loan officers at retail banks.

 The benefits of using an experienced mortgage broker: